ruben1191018/cogsi-1190914-1191018-1191042/ca3/part2/README.md

 //To continue

+### By default, Spring Boot configures the application to connect to an in-memory store with the username sa and an empty password

+First to allow the connection between the two applications, started configuring the DHCP.
+We installed the plugin using the following command:

+    vagrant plugin install vagrant-dns

+Then we configured the vagrant file

 ### Ensure that your VMs are allocated sufficient resources

 To configure the CPU and memory we can use the following configurations in the vagrant file